Lossless Compression with Probabilistic Circuits: Computationally Efficient (De)compression with PCs

 \begin{defn}[Probabilistic Circuits] A PC $\p(\X)$ represents a probability distribution over $\X$ via a parametrized directed acyclic graph (DAG) with a single root node $n_r$.
 Similar to neural networks, every node of the DAG defines a computational unit.
 Specifically, each leaf node corresponds to an \emph{input unit}; each inner node $n$ represents either a \emph{sum} or a \emph{product unit} that receives inputs from its children, denoted $\ch(n)$.
 Each node $n$ encodes a probability distribution $\p_{n}$, defined as follows: { }

 where $f_{n}(\cdot)$ is an univariate input distribution (\eg Gaussian, Categorical), and $\theta_{n,c}$ denotes the parameter that corresponds to edge $(n,c)$.
 Intuitively, sum and product units encode weighted mixtures and factorized distributions of their children's distributions, respectively.
-To ensure a PC models a valid distribution, we assume the parameters associated with any sum unit $n$ are normalized: $\forall n, \!\sum_{c \in \ch(n)}\! \theta_{n,c} \!=\!
+To ensure that a PC models a valid distribution, we assume the parameters associated with any sum unit $n$ are normalized: $\forall n, \!\sum_{c \in \ch(n)}\! \theta_{n,c} \!=\!
 1$.
 We further assume w.l.o.g.\ that a PC alternates between sum and product units before reaching an input unit.
 The size of a PC $\p$, denoted $\abs{\p}$, is the number of edges in its~DAG. \end{defn}

 This paper focuses on PCs that can compute arbitrary marginal queries in time linear in their size, since this is necessary to unlock the efficient (de)compression algorithm.
-In order to support efficient marginalization, PCs need to be \emph{decomposable} (\cref{defn:decomposability}),\footnote{According to \citet{poon2011sum}, another property termed \emph{smoothness} is also required to compute marginals efficiently.
-However, since enforcing smoothness on any decomposable PC only imposes at most almost-linear increase in its size \citep{shih2019smoothing}, we omit introducing it here.} which is a property of the (variable) scope $\phi(n)$ of PC units $n$, that is, the collection of variables defined by all its descendent input units.
+In order to support efficient marginalization, PCs need to be \emph{decomposable} (\cref{defn:decomposability}),\footnote{Another property called \emph{smoothness} is also required to compute marginals efficiently.
+However, since enforcing smoothness on any structured-decomposable PC only imposes at most an almost-linear increase in its size \citep{shih2019smoothing}, we omit introducing it here (all PCs used in this paper are structured-decomposable). } which is a property of the (variable) scope $\phi(n)$ of PC units $n$, that is, the collection of variables defined by all its descendent input units.

 \begin{defn}[Decomposability] A PC is decomposable if for every product unit $n$, its children have disjoint scopes: $\forall c_1, c_2 \in \ch(n) \,(c_1 \neq c_2), \phi(c_1) \cap \phi(c_2) = \emptyset$. \end{defn}